 Insurance adjusters try their best to obtain information that could negatively impact the amount you are owed.
 Therefore, be sure to refrain from disclosing any immaterial information, such as information about friends, family, or current and prior employers, unless of course, they pertain to your claim.
 Details surrounding pre-existing medical procedures should also be avoided in your conversations as they could be later used to harm your case.

 You should only sign medical releases towards the end of your treatment.
 These records are not required to be signed in the beginning of your claim.
 Providing your adjuster with these records prematurely can lead to a low compensation payout.
 We highly advise our clients to refrain from signing any of these releases until the tail-end of your treatment process.

 Settling too Fast

-If you or a loved one has been injured in a Las Vegas accident, please do not hesitate to contact us for a free, no-obligation injury consultation.
+If you or a loved one has been injured in Las Vegas, please do not hesitate to contact us for a free, no-obligation consultation.
 We are available 24/7 and would be honored to help you out.
 Call (702) 800-0988 today.